stefan-it/stefan-it/README.md

 Latest news of new language models, PRs and many more!

+* 28.08.2020: FlairNLP: We are aware of the S3/AWS download problems and are trying to fix them, see [here](https://github.com/flairNLP/flair/issues/1831).

 * 18.08.2020: French BERT model, trained on Historic newspapers from Europeana: find the model [here](https://huggingface.co/dbmdz/bert-base-french-europeana-cased) and the corresponding repository [here](https://github.com/stefan-it/europeana-bert).

 ### 📃 Publications

 * Stefan Schweter and Luisa März.
 Triple E - Effective Ensembling of Embeddings and Language Models for NER of Historical German.
-Experimental IR Meets Multilinguality, Multimodality, and Interaction - Proceedings of the Eleventh International Conference of the CLEF Association (CLEF 2020).
+In Experimental IR Meets Multilinguality, Multimodality, and Interaction - Proceedings of the Eleventh International Conference of the CLEF Association (CLEF 2020).
 To appear.

 * Stefan Schweter and Sajawel Ahmed.
 [Deep-EOS: General-Purpose Neural Networks for Sentence Boundary Detection](https://corpora.linguistik.uni-erlangen.de/data/konvens/proceedings/papers/KONVENS2019_paper_41.pdf).
 In Proceedings of the 15th Conference on Natural Language Processing (KONVENS 2019).